howest-mct/2023-2024-projectone-ctai-NikitosKokos/Docs/Feedforward.md

 This is the feedback on my questions.

 - Feedback 1: I have an a consultation with **Christophe**, my idea was to create some sort of web service, but it turned out to be a very difficult task for the first project.
 Because I wanted to use a webapp, MySQL database, my AI model and raspi all at once.
 Christophe advised to create some separate scripts, for instance: I run the script signup.py to sign up and save the user to the database, then run script for recording user's face and train face recognition model.
 And last but not least I run my app.py, connect to my raspi and do face authentication, if the authentication ends up successfully, It will show a welcome message on an LCD Display.
 The problem is I wanted all these "actions" to be in my webapp, so I needed some web service to connect to my model and send some images(don't forget that we need talk to raspi from this web service as well), and that is the topic of the 2nd year of MCT CT&AI.
 He sent me an example of Flask website, I'm going to use it to create a simple form page, where you can sign up and your data will be saved in MySQL database.

+## MVP01: annotated data (Date: 28/05/2024)

+I showed my dataset, I said it was not really good, because my accuracy was relatively low, so I ask if I can use another dataset.
+Marie respond it's possible if my model is working really poorly.
+I explaind what is my plan for my project one: I want to create a small flask website, so I can use database to store users and add a new one.
+I showed that I labeled my dataset, but it was not ehough, so I need more autolabeled data.

 ### Week 3